Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 When I went out for fast food, I thought the meat was expensive, so I ordered shredded potatoes for 2 yuan.

-Shit, I asked for a few hundred yuans after eating, and I got screwed again!
-It turns out that 2 yuan is for one slice of potato, not a plate.
+But I asked for a few hundred yuans after eating, and I got screwed again!
+It turned out that 2 yuan is for one slice of potato, not a plate.

 There was a girl in our dormitory who got up early in the morning, a motorbike rider snatched her earrings and her ear was torn and bleeding.
 Other girls went shopping in broad daylight and were robbed of all the things they had with them.
-When the robber saw that they were fake, he beat them up and said, "If you don't have money, don't pretend to be one and bring fake ones to cheat us.
+When the robber saw that they were fake, he beat them up and said, "If you don't have money, don't pretend to be one and bring fake ones to cheat us."

-There was another woman in our factory who had her eye on a pair of trousers to buy.
+There was another girl in our factory who wanted to buy a pair of pants.
 When she tried them on, the seam opened up and she wasn't going to take them.

 At that time the boss was so angry that he rode straight on her and beat her, tearing all her clothes in the street.
 The girl was so humiliated that she ran back to her dormitory and jumped off the building, where she died that night.

-In those days, Shenzhen was full of such incidents and the law and order were very thin.
+In those days, Shenzhen was full of such incidents， the law and order were very thin.
 Workers were always being cheated and robbed outside the factory.
 Many people were afraid to go out.

 Because they had never seen any bad people since they were young back in hometown, they suddenly experienced it themselves and felt that the society was really dark.
-And people are so cold that no one will pity you or help you.
+People are so cold that no one will pity you or help you.
 Sometimes when you tell your fellow workers what you've been through and what's on your mind, they just take it as a joke and make fun of you for being stupid.

 You can only keep all things to yourself.